-Asbestos victims need to meet a series of requirements in order to receive financial compensation
+Asbestos victims need to meet certain requirements to receive financial compensation

 In order to qualify for asbestos compensation, you need to fulfill certain requirements that provide a link to asbestos or its products.
 It is better to seek help from skilled asbestos attorneys who can provide guidance through a clear path in filing your claim and addressing legal concerns.
 This will, in turn, let you focus on your medical problems instead of the legal process.